bod-nixor/social-insights-studio/README.md

 2. In the connector gallery, search for and select the **"Build Your Own"** connector (sometimes called "Deploy from ID").
 3. Go back to your Apps Script project, click `Deploy > Manage deployments`, and copy the **Deployment ID**.
 4. Paste the Deployment ID into Looker Studio and click `Validate`.
-5. Your TikTok connector should appear.
+5. Your connector should appear.
 Select it.
 6. Click `Authorize` and follow the pop-up prompts to sign in to your TikTok account and grant the necessary permissions.
 7. Once authorized, click `Connect` to add the data source to your report.